jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Took a day off to focus on other work and only spending half an hour to debug today but let's see if I have any luck.

 Wow, I'm totally stuck on this "Shading an intersection from the inside."
 How confounding.
 Might have to review the fundamental matrix math before I can diagnose this.

+Oh my good grief.
+It was a faulty regex again!
+I _finally_ noticed that the world light looked odd.
+And fixed!
+Bleeping finally.